liberforce/freeside-pelican/content/recycling-and-the-art-of-badram.md

 **Total cost: 5€

-Seeing a Pentium II 400MHz running GNOME on 128MB of RAM, with a defective RAM module: <span class="hitimportant">priceless
+Seeing a Pentium II 400MHz running GNOME on 128MB of RAM, with a defective RAM module: [priceless

-</span>**Edit:
+]{.hitimportant}**Edit:
 I found a picture of my memcheck experiments on 128MB module.
 There was so many errors that I wanted to make sure I had copied them all :-) .
 Memcheck has an option to give error in the form of BadRAM patterns.
 This is the one shown here.
 That's a comma separated list of *address,mask* couples.
 In this example, there was so many errors, that I couldn't use this module, as the kernel would not accept that many arguments at boot time.
 But I could underclock this 100MHz SDRAM, using it in a slower machine (one that was running 66MHz SDRAM).
 Memtest confirmed that it would work.
 ![](/public/vrac/memcheck.jpg)